 Responding to COVID-19

-In an abundance of caution and to safeguard the health and safety of its employees and the community, the Orange County Water District is responding to the novel coronavirus (COVID-19) outbreak by implementing measures to reduce the risk of workplace transmission.
+In an abundance of caution and to safeguard the health and safety of its employees and the community, OCWD responded to COVID-19 by implementing measures to reduce the risk of workplace transmission.
 As the District returns to normal operations, it will follow a COVID-19 Prevention Program.
 As part of this program, visitors must complete the COVID-19 Visitor Form each day they arrive at OCWD

 Where can I find additional information regarding COVID-19?